nathanielDaley/se_project_react/README.md

 ### Overview

 This is the front end of the What to Wear web application.
-It retrieves weather information from the [Open weather map api](https://api.openweathermap.org) and gives suggestion on what clothing to wear on the data retrieved.
+It retrieves weather information from the [Open weather map api](https://api.openweathermap.org) and gives suggestions on what clothing to wear based on the data retrieved.

 Users can register, login, logout, update user information and add, delete, and like or unlike clothing items.
-User must be logged in to logout, update user information, and manage clothing items.
+Users must be logged in to logout, update user information, and manage clothing items.

 User and clothing item api requests are sent to my custom back end project [se_project_express](https://github.com/nathanielDaley/se_project_express).